mms211/Game-Finder/README.md

 # User Story

-AS A board game love
+AS A board game lover

 I WANT to meet other board game players